aleshaleksey/fansys23/09-races.md

 ___
 ### Beast folk (level-1 template = 8 points)

-This is a race of humanoid that has various beast like traits, usually cat-like, or dog-like.
+This is a race of humanoid that has various beast-like traits, usually cat-like, or dog-like.
 This race is loved by degenerates.

 - **Size**: Medium (Height: ~5'8", Weight: ~140lb)
 - **Stats**: (Str: 0, Dex: 0, Con: 0, Int: 0, Wis: 0, Cha: 0)